Klipper3d/klipper/docs/Config_checks.md

 ## Verify temperature

 Start by verifying that temperatures are being properly reported.
-Navigate to the temperature graph section in your front end.
+Navigate to the temperature graph section in the user interface.
 Verify that the temperature of the nozzle and bed (if applicable) are present and not increasing.
 If it is increasing, remove power from the printer.
 If the temperatures are not accurate, review the